Coaching is a proven way for people to overcome blocks and reach their full potential.

 First, You Need to Take a Close Look at Yourself

-Assess which different types of coaching styles you feel comfortable with as a life coach.
-If a coaching style doesn’t sit right with you in a coaching session, you won’t be able to help your clients and give them what they need.
+Assess which coaching styles you feel comfortable with as a professional.
+If a coaching style doesn’t sit right with you in a session, your clients will feel it, and you won’t be able to help them with what they need.

-Are you great at motivating people, and do you often carry a positive, uplifting energy that’s contagious?
+Are you great at motivating people?
+Do you carry a positive, uplifting energy that people find contagious?
 You might be an excellent inspirational coach.

 You have a strong desire to lead, a great leadership style, and you’re an expert in the area that you’re coaching in?
 Perhaps your biggest value lies in autocratic coaching.